Parisian Cafe Candle Project

 5

 Let the candles cool for 12-24 hours.
 Allow them to cure for 3-5 days so the fragrance completely bonds with the wax.
 Burn your candle until it reaches a full melt pool for best results.
+This usually takes 1 to 2 hours and is worth it to ensure a full burn with no tunneling for subsequent burns.

 Tutorial credits